-The figure shows, as an example, three networks.
+Figure 9 shows, as an example, three networks.
 Each network has its own IP prefix allocation function.
 The mobility routing function is distributed to multiple locations at the MRs so that routing can be optimized.
-Again, the resulting mobility management becomes network-based if MN takes the position of MN31.
+Again, the resulting mobility management becomes networkbased if MN takes the position of MN31.

-Figure 7.
+Figure 9.
 A distributed architecture of mobility management.

-5.1.6.
+6.1.6.
 Transparency to Upper Layers when needed

-To see how to avoid traversing centralized deployed mobility anchors, let us look at the second requirement on non-optimal routes.
+To see how to avoid traversing centralized deployed mobility anchors, let us look at the second requirement on non-optimal routes [ID-dmmrequirements].